neondatabase/website/content/guides/azure-todo-static-web-app.md

 3. Sign in to your Azure account if prompted.
 4. When prompted, commit your changes to a Git repository.
 5. Enter name for your Static Web App, for example `swa-todo`.
-6. Enter repo name for your GitHub repository if prompted.
+6. Enter repo name for your GitHub repository to push the code.
-7. Chose the region to deploy your app, for example `East US 2`.
+7. Choose the region to deploy your app, for example `East US 2`.
 8. Select `HTML` for the build preset.
 9. Enter `/` for the app location and build output path.